How to manipulate DOM using a service worker

 Prerequisites

-Introduction to Service Worker
+Introduction to a Service Worker

-Using Service Worker to Manipulate DOM
+Using Service Workers to Manipulate DOM

 Tips and best practices for using service workers to manipulate the DOM

-Introduction to Service Worker
+Introduction to a Service Worker

 A service worker is a specialized type of JavaScript web worker that runs a script in the background of a web browser and manages caching and other offline-related tasks.
-It can intercept network requests, access the browser's cache, and serve responses directly from the cache or make network requests as needed.
-Service workers are typically used in Progressive Web Apps (PWAs) to provide a native-like experience on the web.

 Registering a service worker

-A service worker is a powerful script that allows us to create offline-first web and enhance the functionality of our web applications.
-Registering our service worker will give us control over the caching of resources, handle push notifications and even intercepts network request.
+A service worker is a powerful script that allows us to create offline-first websites and enhance the functionality of our web applications.

 To register our service worker, we will create a javascript file named “sw.js” in our root folder; this file can contain all the logic for handling caching, push notifications, and network requests in our application.